Identifying Critical States by the Action-Based Variance of Expected Return: Experiments

 \subsection{Scalability to large state-action space}

 We evaluated the proposed method on two baseline tasks of deep RL to confirm whether it could scale up to high-dimensional complex tasks.
 The statistical significance of the mean of the acquired return was calculated with a Bayes regression of the time-series model, as defined in the Appendix.
+We show the results for a ratio of critical states $q=0.1$ below, since changing the ratio $q$ from 0.05 to 0.5 did not make a significant difference in the results.